brizer/awesome-url/docs/go.md

 - [gitea](https://github.com/go-gitea/gitea) - Git with a cup of tea, painless self-hosted git service
 - [helm](https://github.com/helm/helm) - The Kubernetes Package Manager

+## Test

+- [goreplay](https://github.com/buger/goreplay) - GoReplay is an open-source tool for capturing and replaying live HTTP traffic into a test environment in order to continuously test your system with real data.
+It can be used to increase confidence in code deployments, configuration changes and infrastructure changes.

 ## Books